 Does Editcetera provide feedback on tests or samples?

-Because of the large number of applicants and the limited time of our staff, we are not able to give specific feedback to applicants who do not pass.
+Because of the large number of applicants and the limited time of our staff, we are not able to give detailed feedback to applicants who do not pass.

 May an applicant who is not accepted try again?

-You may reapply 2 years after you are notified that you were not accepted.
-Some of our strongest current members applied multiple times before they were admitted.
-Skills improve, and our needs change.
+You may reapply 1 year after you are notified that you were not accepted.

 What happens when an applicant is admitted to membership?

-Once you complete the provisional review process successfully, you will be eligible for admission by the board as a full member.
-As a full member, you will pay annual dues of $50 and a 15 percent commission on Editcetera jobs.
+Once you complete the provisional review process successfully, you will be eligible for admission as a full member.
+As a full member, you will pay 15 percent commission on Editcetera jobs.
 Annual dues after the year you join will be $250.
 As a full member, you will also have voting rights in the corporation.

 Does Editcetera keep its members supplied with work?

-Editcetera does not guarantee work to any member, but we have an excellent reputation as a group, and hundreds of clients depend on us for referrals to qualified freelancers.
-Our members are typically well established in the trade and obtain a variable portion of their freelance assignments through Editcetera; we do not guarantee work to any member.
-The quantity of work you receive from us will depend on your particular skills, the clients who happen to come in at any given time, other members qualified with the same skills, your interest in the job leads you receive, and your availability.
+Editcetera has an excellent reputation as a group, and hundreds of clients depend on us for referrals to qualified freelancers.
+Our members are typically well established in the trade, however, and obtain a variable portion of their freelance assignments through Editcetera; we do not guarantee work to any member.
+The quantity of work you receive from us will depend on your particular skills, the clients who happen to contact us at any given time, other members qualified with the same skills, your interest in the job leads you receive, and your availability.
 Members receive community benefits regardless of individual referrals.